kide-vm/kide/lib/typed/compiler/README.md

 Too make things a little simpler, we create a very high level instruction stream at first and then run transformation and optimization passes on the stream to improve it.

-The compiler has a method for each type for ast, named along on_xxx with xxx as the type
+The compiler has a method for each class of typed tree, named along on_xxx with xxx as the type

 #### Compiler holds scope

 The Compiler instance can hold arbitrary scope needed during the compilation.
-Since we compile Soml (a static language) things have become more simple.

 A class statement sets the current @clazz scope , a method definition the @method.
 If either are not set when needed compile errors will follow.
 So easy, so nice.